 Well, there is a way.

-Back in March I needed to step away from a lot of my freelance writing clients.
+There was a point when I needed to step away from a lot of my freelance writing clients.

 90% of my income came from a niche I hated.
 I had anxiety about going to work.
 I couldn’t sleep.
 And I put on 15 pounds through comfort eating.